encode/starlette/docs/middleware.md

 * Routing
 * Endpoint

-Middleware can also be added at the route level, in which case it will be executed after routing ocurrs:
+Middleware can also be added at the route level, in which case it will be executed after routing occurs:

 ```python
 from starlette.applications import Starlette